 Are you a window cleaning ninja?
 Or, do you find it just a little intimidating?
 After all, there seems to be a never-ending stream of sources to conspire against a crisp view out our windows: fingerprints from kiddos, nose bumps from Fido, and grime from cooking.
+You care a lot about the presentation of your windows, so much so that you invested in elegant Folding Arm Awnings for the exterior of your house.
 But does that mean you should be hiring services such as NICK’S Window Cleaning every week?

 Never fear!
 The Cleaning Crew’s got your back.
 Here are 6 time-tested window-cleaning tips to get those windows sparkling and streak-free, not to mention moving you closer to Window Cleaning Ninja status!